How can you solve perpetual problems that seem unsolvable?

 For a deeper review check:

-Here suffice to say that the basic of arguing well is to approach the conflict with an open mind and wanting to understand your partner first.
+Suffice here to say that the basics of arguing well is to approach the conflict with an open mind and wanting to understand your partner first.

 Only after seeking to understand seek to be understood and then address the issue with a win-win mindset.